sravyakaviti/GoGit/.github/pull_request_template.md

-## Title
-    Same as Title of the issue you solved.

-## Description -

-    Issue: ISSUENUMBER
+Issue : Issue number.

-    List out all the commands that you used to complete this task from very beginning.
+Commands that I used to complete this issue.

     -
     -